qcif/httpie-oauth1/README.rst

 HMAC-SHA1
 .........

-To use the HMAC-SHA1 signature method, for the ``--auth-type`` argument use ``oauth1-hmac-sha1``, and for the ``--auth`` argument provide the client identifier optionally followed by a colon and the secret.
-If the secret is not provided, the program will prompt for it.
+To use the HMAC-SHA1 signature method, for the ``--auth-type`` argument use ``oauth1-hmac-sha1``, and for the ``--auth`` argument provide the client identifier optionally followed by a colon and the secrets.
+If the secrets is not provided, the program will prompt for it.

+The secrets is used as the *client secret*, if there is no colon in it.
+Otherwise, the *client secret* is the substring before the first colon, and the *resource owner secret* is the substring after the first colon.
+A secrets value that ends in a colon (or has no colon) does not have a *resource owner secret*.
+A secrets value that starts with a colon does not have a *client secret*.

 .. code-block:: bash